darkdrago74/rpi-wifi-fallback/README.md

 🎯 How It Works

-Normal Operation: Connects to primary WiFi network Primary Fails: Tries backup network (4 attempts each) All Fail: Automatically creates hotspot
+Normal Operation: Connects to primary WiFi network Primary Fails: Tries backup network (few attempts each) All Fail: Automatically creates hotspot
 Manual Override: Force hotspot mode anytime with hotspot on Smart Recovery: Automatically reconnects when networks return